juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 and make a circle.
 Let's make a circle
 with a friend!
-Now walk in a a circle.
+Now walk in a circle.
 Walk in a circle.
 Let's walk in a circle,
 walking with our friends!